auggernaut/eumicus/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the AI capabilities
+- OpenAI for providing the GPT-4 API
-- The learning science community for research insights
+- D3.js for graph visualization
-- Contributors and users for feedback and improvements
+- The open-source community for inspiration and tools

-## 📞 Support

-- **Issues**: Report bugs and request features on GitHub
-- **Discussions**: Join community discussions
-- **Documentation**: Check the wiki for detailed guides

 ---

-**"The real measure of intelligence isn't recall — it's reflection."**
+**"The real measure of learning isn't consumption — it's connection and reinforcement."**

-Start your adaptive learning journey with Eumicus today! 🚀
+Start your knowledge reinforcement journey with Eumicus today! 🚀